 Westlaw provides full-text access to a variety of legal information, including many UK cases, UK and Scottish legislation, a number of UK legal journals and EU materials.
 Westlaw's Journals search provides abstracts from articles from UK-published journals, including articles not available in full-text on Westlaw.
 Non-UK material is available by following the link to 'Westlaw International' from the homepage.

-Users should sign in to Westlaw using University credentials, however first-time users must also register on the Westlaw site.
-Please follow our Westlaw Registration Instructions when accessing Westlaw for the first time.
+Users should sign in to this resource using University credentials.
+First time users (and users who have not accessed Westlaw in over 15 months) will also be prompted to register an account.
+Please follow our Westlaw Registration Instructions before accessing the resource for the first time.

 Lexis+ UK Legal Research provides full-text access to legal, tax and accountancy information.
 This includes many U.K. reported and unreported cases, legislation, and a number of U.K. legal journals.
 Commentary includes the Stair Memorial Encyclopaedia and Halsbury’s Laws of England.
 In force legislation relating to England and Wales as well as that from the Scottish Parliament is included, but some pre-devolution U.K. legislation applying solely to Scotland is excluded.
 Material from non-U.K. jurisdictions is available under the ‘International’ tab.
 The service includes Tax and Accountancy content - sign in to Lexis+ UK and choose the 'Practice Area' tab, then select the Tax or Accounting options.